yuanchaohu/CSDAP/README.md

 The package is distributed in the hope that it will be helpful, but WITHOUT ANY WARRANTY.
 Although the codes were benchmarked when developed, the users are responsible for the correctness.

-A detailed manual is provided in the corresponding [Github-Wiki](https://github.com/yuanchaohu/CSDAP/wiki).
-To modifty the math written by Latex, the editor typora is recommended and the extension 'MathJax Plugin for Github' for Google Chrome is required to show the equations correctly online.
+A detailed manual is provided in the doc/.